 The Learn from Autistics Autism blog publishes regular interviews with Autistic individuals.
 These interviews can be conducted via online video meeting or through email.
 We also welcome articles from guest bloggers.
 Contact jennagensic(at)learnfromautistics(dot)com.

 Learn from Autistics does not currently offer monetary compensation for interviews or other written contributions to this blog.
 However, we have recently started a Kofi account for this purpose (See the scrolling Writer Fund button at the bottom of this page).
-We will make an announcement once we have established a fund that will be able to support Autistic content creators who would like to contribute to this site.
 We are happy to include relevant contact and promotional material in anything we publish.
 100% of the money donated through this platform goes to pay Autistic writers to contribute content to the Learn from Autistics website.

 Teen and Young Adult Autism Advocacy